 Welcome to the official Wednesday Night Skate website, where you’ll find information about New York City’s largest independent inline skating organization.
 Each Wednesday night from April through October, inline skaters gather at 7:45pm at Union Square South (14th street) for a fun-filled, two-hour street skate.
-If it rains, we all meet up at Mumbles (17th & 3rd ave) to hang out, have a few drinks, and mingle instead of skating.

 What is the Wednesday Night Skate?

 The Wednesday Night Skate is New York City’s largest independent skating organization.
 It’s a fantastic way to see and explore New York City, and a great way to meet new friends.
 The Wednesday Night Skate runs from the first Wednesday in April to the last Wednesday in October.
 It is completely free and open to anyone who wants to join in on the fun!
 You can follow and keep in touch with WNS events on Facebook or Twitter.
 If you want to check out pictures from past events, visit our photo gallery!

 Where does the Wednesday Night Skate meet?

 The Wednesday Night Skate meets at the South End of Union Square Park (14th street), near the stairs.
 You can get there by subway by taking the 4, 5, 6, L, N, Q, R or W to the 14th Street Union Square station.
 Traffic in the Union Square area can be heavy, so if you’re arriving by car, try to park in the general area.

 At 7:45pm, skaters begin to gather, put on their gear, and get ready for the event, which starts at 8pm.
 Please be ready — we will leave immediately at 8pm so have your gear on and be ready to roll!
 The skate finishes at around 10pm when we return to Union Square.